 We cannot heap enough praise on these simple yet reliable boots.
 They do everything you ask of them and more.
 Yes, they are a bit heavy for traditional long distance backpacking.
 However, outside of that role, they are excellent for just about anything else you can think of-- bushcrafting, hiking, fishing, hunting, even riding motorcycles.

-For more info or to buy these directly from Wolverine please click HERE
+For more info or to buy these boots directly from Wolverine, click HERE